philgamevy/cronitor-js/README.md

 Cronitor provides continuous monitoring for cron jobs, daemons, data pipelines, queue workers, and anything else that anything that can send or receive an HTTP request.

-If you are unfamiliar with Cronitor, our [Cron Monitoring Guide](https://cronitor.io/docs/cron-job-monitoring), [Heartbeat Monitoring Guide](https://cronitor.io/docs/heartbeat-monitoring) and [Ping API Reference](https://cronitor.io/docs/ping-api) are a great place to start.
+If you are unfamiliar with Cronitor, read our [Cron Monitoring](https://cronitor.io/docs/cron-job-monitoring) or [Heartbeat Monitoring](https://cronitor.io/docs/heartbeat-monitoring) guide.

 Cronitor-JS provides three separate modules:
 - [Ping](#ping) - Standard integration with Cronitor.